-The Authority has made a provision within the accounts in respect of equal pay claims.
-The provision reflects the best estimate of potential costs.
+A contingent liability arises where an event has taken place that gives the Authority a possible obligation whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of the Authority.

-The Authority has made a provision within the accounts in recognition of the capping and aftercare costs for a waste disposal site.
-It is possible that the actual final cost may differ from the current estimated future cost.
+The position below relates to circumstances involving 3 specific contingent liabilities:

-The housing stock was transferred to Carterfi Cymunedol Gwynedd Cyf. on 12 April 2010.
-Whilst the project implementation costs has been reimbursed, there will be financial implications arising from the housing stock transfer, with the historic deficits in the pension fund relating to staff that transferred to Carterfi Cymunedol Gwynedd Cyf. remaining with the Council, however the Housing Revenue Account balances has also remained with the Council.
+- Position in respect of Equal Pay Claims A provision is contained within the Authority's Accounts and reflects the best estimate of potential cost as at 31 March 2011.
+The actual final position and liability will however be dependent on the outcome of the outstanding claims. - The capping and aftercare requirements for an Authority waste disposal site A provision is included within the accounts, however it is possible given the possible future development in environmental technology that the actual final cost may differ from the current estimated future cost. - The housing stock was transferred to Cartrefi Cymunedol Gwynedd Cyf. on 12 April 2010.
+The project implementation costs has been reimbursed, and the Housing Revenue Account balance has also remained with the Council, but there will be future financial implications arising from the housing stock transfer, with the historic deficits in the pension fund relating to staff that transferred to Cartrefi Cymunedol Gwynedd Cyf. remaining with the Council.